-1. Presentation is not judged.
+· Presentation is not judged.

-2.4.8 PACE
+2.10.8.
+Pace

-- 1. Permitted paces must be listed for each level in the Prize List. - 2.
-Permitted gaits for training level are walk and trot anywhere on course.
-Cantering in training level is not permitted. - 3.
-Permitted gaits for preliminary and intermediate level are walk and trot anywhere on course and cantering is permitted in obstacles. - 4.
-Cantering may be restricted due to any safety concerns such as slippery conditions or loose footing and is at the discretion of the competition management and the judge.
+- Permitted paces must be listed for each level in the Prize List. - Permitted gaits for training level are walk and trot anywhere on course.
+Cantering at training level is not permitted. - Permitted gaits for preliminary and intermediate level are walk and trot anywhere on course and cantering is permitted in obstacles. - Cantering may be restricted due to any safety concerns such as slippery conditions or loose footing and is at the discretion of the competition management and the judge.